foozio/ferritedb/DEPLOYMENT.md

 ---

-This deployment guide covers the most common scenarios for deploying RustBase.
-For specific questions or advanced configurations, please refer to the [documentation](https://rustbase.dev/docs) or join our [community](https://discord.gg/rustbase).
+This deployment guide covers the most common scenarios for deploying FerriteDB.
+For specific questions or advanced configurations, please refer to the [documentation](https://ferritedb.dev/docs) or join our [community](https://discord.gg/ferritedb).